University of Saskatchewan Copyright Policy

 - Electronic Mail (email) Policy

-- Student Discipline and Appeals Policy
+- Student Conduct and Appeals Policies and Procedures

 - Research Publications Policy